lpsm-dev/personal-resume/README.md

 >

 This will give you access to the code on your **local machine**.

-## ➤ Patterns and Tools <a name = "techs"></a>

-In this project i'm using:

-- JavaScript and NPM,
-- Docker containers,
-- GitHub Actions,
-- Pre-commit, hadolint, trivy, snyk and gitleaks,
-- Conventional commits and Semantic release.

 ## ➤ Description <a name = "description"></a>